NishanthDR/OIBSIP/README.md

 # OIBSIP
-This is my internship project for Oasis Infobyte
+This is my internship project for Oasis Infobyte.
-This is level-2 int task which was assigned.
+This is level-2 task which was assigned.